sipsorcery/mediafoundationsamples/README.md

 Official samples are available [here](https://github.com/microsoft/Windows-classic-samples/tree/master/Samples/Win7Samples/multimedia/mediafoundation) and a brief overview web page [here](https://docs.microsoft.com/en-us/windows/win32/medfound/media-foundation-sdk-samples).

 A set of minimal sample apps that demonstrate how to use certain parts of Microsoft's Windows Media Foundation API.
 The original motivation for these samples was an attempt to find a way to stream audio and video from a webcam, encoded as H264 and/or VP8, over RTP and then render at the remote destination.
-As of **January 2020** the goal has not been achieved.
+As of **January 2020** this goal has **NOT** been achieved.

 ### Rendering